omrip500/EscapeRacerUpgraded/README.md

 - **moveCallback Interface**: Defines the methods for handling movement detection.
 - **moveDetector Utility**: Detects device movements to the left or right using the sensor.
 - **SoundPlayer Utility**: Manages the sound effects within the game.
+- **HighScoreActivity**: Displays the high scores and allows the player to view the map location where each score was set.

 Thank you for playing EscapeRacer!
 We hope you enjoy the game as much as we enjoyed creating it.